 Any Member or person having a financial interest in the Association can inspect their own account.
 They may also inspect the second copy of the Register of Members which shall be made available to them for inspection within 7 days of the request of a Member or eligible person.
 The books must be available for inspection at the place they are kept at all reasonable hours.
 The Committee may set conditions for inspecting the books.
-The Association will also maintain a register of the names of those Members who have given consent for this purpose which shall be made available for inspection within 7 days of the request of any person.
+The Association will also maintain a register of the names of those Members who have given consent for this purpose person.